Photos: House Yard

 [personal profile] ysabetwordsmith

 I fed the birds.
-I've seen several sparrows, a pair of cardinals plus an extra male, and a starling.
+I've seen a small flock of sparrows, and a mourning dove flying around.

 I put out water for the birds.